bevyengine/bevy-website/content/learn/book/contributing/docs/_index.md

 ## The Bevy Book

-The Bevy Book (and the rest of this website) is open source.
+The Bevy Book is open source, along with the rest of this website.
 Check out the <a href="https://github.com/bevyengine/bevy-website" target="_blank">Bevy Website repository on GitHub</a>.
 The Bevy Book content is written in Markdown.

 ### Building the Website